-- Comments are Accepted at Any Time: Comments are accepted through social media, online, phone, email, U.S. mail, through interactive webmaps, and in person at any board, committee or public meeting. - Formal Public Comment Periods for Major Activities: Formal public comment and review periods are used to solicit comments on major planning and programming activities.
-This includes major amendments to the Metorpolitan Transportation Plan and the Transportation Improvement Program and changes to important MORPC policies such as the Public Participation Plan.
+- Comments are Accepted at Any Time: Comments are accepted through social media, online, phone, email, U.S. mail, through interactive web maps, and in person at any board, committee or public meeting. - Formal Public Comment Periods for Major Activities: Formal public comment and review periods are used to solicit comments on major planning and programming activities.
+This includes major amendments to the Metropolitan Transportation Plan and the Transportation Improvement Program and changes to important MORPC policies such as the Public Participation Plan.

 MORPC also has an active Community Advisory Committee that is a major component of the public participation process and provides public input and recommendations to the Transportation Policy Committee.
-It is the responsibility of MORPC Staff to make sure that the Community Advisory Committee has representation from Title VI-relevant populations.
+It is the responsibility of MORPC Staff to make sure that the Community Advisory Committee has representation from Title VI relevant populations.

-The Community Advisory Committee presently has up to 24 members including members representing minorities and people with disabilities.
+The Community Advisory Committee includes diverse members from different backgrounds who represent minorities and people with disabilities.
 MORPC consistently recruits for new committee members.
 MORPC also reviews and requires that project-specific committees include representation of diverse populations from the study areas.

 The Transportation Advisory Committee serves as the technical component of the public participation process and provides recommendations to the Transportation Policy Committee.
-The Transportation Advisory Committee (TAC) presently has 30 members.

 In recent years, MORPC has taken steps to reach out to the growing non-English speaking communities in Central Ohio.
-MORPC has some of its outreach material translated into Spanish and Somali.
+MORPC has some of its outreach material translated into Spanish, Somali and French.
 It also makes efforts to distribute information to Spanish and Somali residents and publications in the region.
-The MORPC website can be translatabled into various languages.
+The MORPC website can be translated into various languages.
 MORPC also has under contract various agencies that provide interpretation, translation and services for the deaf and hearing impaired.
 This information is available to all staff members so they can assist people who require translation services.
 See additional information in the Diversity and Inclusion plan under Focus Area: Service to Diverse Populations.
 (See Appendix N.)